WorthyD/Gillie-Lace/README.md

 * Stylized buttons
 * Glyphicons
  * I'm not a fan of custom fonts due to performance issues.
-* Helper comonents liek nav bars, drop downs, or jumbotrons.
+* Helper comonents like nav bars, drop downs, or jumbotrons.
 * Javascript components or widgets
  * If I decide to do any of these.
 They will be designed to be extremely minimal and package based.